Vigneshwaran-star/Ecommerce-Follow-Along/README.md

 ## Milestone 19:
 In this milestone, we created a cart page to display the products in the user's cart.
 The page includes + and - buttons to adjust product quantities.
 We also implemented PUT /cart/update-quantity endpoints to update the product quantities in the cart, ensuring seamless communication between the frontend and backend.

+## Milestone 20:
+In this milestone, we created a GET /user/profile endpoint to fetch the user's profile details, including their name, email, profile photo, and addresses.
+Additionally, a functionality to send the user’s data via email was implemented.
+On the frontend, we created a profile page that displays the user’s profile photo, name, email in one section, and addresses in another.
+If no addresses are found, a "No address found" message is displayed, along with an "Add Address" button.